braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/carthage_integration.md

 Make sure to replace `<BRAZE_IOS_SDK_VERSION>` with the latest version of the Braze iOS SDK in "x.y.z" format.
 Release versions are available [here](https://github.com/Appboy/appboy-ios-sdk/releases).

 {% alert note %}
-Note that there is a known issue for this integration method on SDK version `3.24.1`.
-Please use `3.24.0`, which is functionally identical, instead.
+Note that there is a known issue for this integration method on SDK version `3.24.0` and `3.24.1`.
+For these versions, please use the dependency-free integration instead.
 {% endalert %}

 For further instructions using Carthage, please refer to their [user guide][9] on Github.